Cart

 TBA

-Official morning weigh-ins for the day’s competition disciplines.
+Official morning weigh-in and medical check for the day’s competition disciplines.

 Competition